Transcribing Tools & Resources

-Because genealogists now use computers to access online resources, they tend to accumulate more information more quickly than before.
+Because of the abundance of online sources, genealogists now accumulate more information more quickly than before.
 Using computer software to organize, manage, and backup makes more sense than ever.

-- Legacy A very full-featured commercial software program, absolutely free.
+- Legacy (PC only) Full-featured desktop freemium commercial software program.
 If you try it and like it, the "Pro" version is worth investing in.
 Mac users should consider purchasing Reunion.

 - Personal archiving The Library of Congress' guide to preservation of personal digital information such as photos and documents.